- What is intOGen?

 How does intOGen work?

-Given a dataset of somatic point mutations from a cohort of tumor samples, intOGen first pre-processes the input mutations, next it runs six different methods for cancer driver gene identification and, finally, it combines the output of these methods to produce a compendium of driver genes and a repository of the mutational features that can be used to explain their mechanisms of action.
+Given a dataset of somatic point mutations from a cohort of tumor samples, intOGen first pre-processes the input mutations, next it runs seven different methods for cancer driver gene identification and, finally, it combines the output of these methods to produce a compendium of driver genes and a repository of the mutational features that can be used to explain their mechanisms of action.

 What is new in this release?

 We have upgraded the driver identification pipeline (https://intogen.readthedocs.io/en/latest/) and we have increased substantially the number of cohorts analyzed.
-The new pipeline includes six state-of-the-art driver identification methods and a new strategy to combine their output to render a consensus ranking of genes.
+The new pipeline includes seven state-of-the-art driver identification methods and a new strategy to combine their output to render a consensus ranking of genes.
 Moreover, in the current release we have analyzed more than 27,000 tumor samples from 192 cohorts across 62 tumor types.
 Finally, the collection of cohorts analyzed will be updated regularly with the ever increasing publicly available data from human tumor samples.

 How did you gather all these samples?